Faced with the evidence, scientists ponder why everyone doesn’t wear a mask

-After initial assertions that the wearing of face masks was an unnecessary public health tool in the prevention of the spread of Covid-19, the advice coming out of the Centers for Disease Control suddenly changed.
+After initial assertions that the wearing of face masks was an unnecessary public health tool in the prevention of the spread of COVID-19, the advice coming out of the Centers for Disease Control (CDC) suddenly changed.
 In early April, the CDC issued new guidelines advising people to wear face coverings in public settings where social distancing is difficult.

 “CDC is additionally advising the use of simple cloth face coverings to slow the spread of the virus and help people who may have the virus and do not know it from transmitting it to others,” the CDC published on its website.

 With the new recommendations, the public got busy—either creating do-it-yourself masks at home or buying fashion statement masks off of websites like Etsy.
 A large swath of the public has accepted the recommendations, including many of those marching against police brutality in cities across the United States in early June.
 There have been, however, rebels who have balked.
 Even Vice President Mike Pence appeared on 28 April at the Mayo Clinic in Minnesota mask-less, boldly defying the hospital’s policy that all visitors wear masks.
 (He later apologized for the oversight.)
 That episode seems to epitomize the grand problem of the moment: some people are refusing to wear masks for inexplicable reasons.
 Why, and what can be done about it?

 Behavioral scientists hold many theories about why some of us may be more reluctant to don a mask than others, and in these times even politics seems to play a role.
 New research suggests Trump supporters are less likely to wear masks and practice social distancing than others.
 A national survey conducted by the Pew Research Center in late April and early May revealed that public trust in medical scientists has grown, but mainly among Democrats.
 Only 31% of Republicans said they trusted medical scientists compared to 53% of Democrats.